Taltol123/tough-cookie-v2.5.0/README.md

 Three test cases were removed from the test suite: 0002, COMMA0006, and COMMA0007.
 These tests failed because the Expires attribute contains a hardcoded date that is already in the past (Fri, 07 Aug 2019).
 Since the cookie is considered expired upon parsing, the cookie is not stored, and the test fails.
+These failures occur even in the original 2.5.0 version of tough-cookie, before any modifications I made.
 Because these failures are not related to the patched vulnerability, the tests were excluded from the run.

 ---